 Don’t Post Out of Obligation

-We understand that privacy is also of the utmost importance.
-It’s okay if notifying all of your Facebook friends about a death in your family is too public for you.
-Never feel obligated to do anything during your time of grief just because you think others may expect it.
+While social media provides us with up-close portraits of our friends and families’ lives, privacy is also of the utmost importance.
+If notifying all of your Facebook friends of a recent death feels too public, that’s just fine.
+You’re under no obligation to share anything online that feels too intimate, distasteful or just plain uncomfortable.
+So don’t post anything on Facebook just because you feel like other people might expect it.
 If you elect not to use Facebook, then contact close friends individually via phone, email or another channel instead.

 Likewise, those who are responding to others’ grief can do so in a private manner.
 If you do not want to express your condolences in a public forum, then simply sending a message or making a phone call is also an appropriate.